 Which cruise itineraries include Hubbard Glacier?

-Select sailings — mainly one-way or longer voyages — visit Hubbard, named after Gardiner Hubbard, the founder and president of the National Geographic Society.
-Sample cruises include a 10-day Celebrity sailing from Vancouver to Seattle; an eight-day Royal Caribbean cruise from Vancouver to Seward; a 10-day Princess cruise roundtrip from Vancouver; and a 10-day Disney cruise from Vancouver to Sitka.
+Select sailings β mainly one-way or longer voyages β visit Hubbard, named after Gardiner Hubbard, the founder and president of the National Geographic Society.
+Sample cruises include a weeklong Celebrity sailing roundtrip from Vancouver to Seattle; an eight-day Royal Caribbean cruise from Vancouver to Seward; and a 10-day Princess cruise roundtrip from Vancouver.

-Small-ship cruise lines also visit Hubbard, such as an 11-day Sitka to Vancouver itinerary on Lindblad National Geographic.
-Smaller vessels are also able to visit sites in the area like Misty Fjords National Monument.
+Small-ship cruise lines also visit Hubbard, such as Seabourn, on a seven-night sailing from Vancouver to Juneau.
+Smaller vessels are also able to visit other sites in the area like Misty Fjords National Monument.

 Is Hubbard Glacier the biggest glacier?